pkspyder007/presentbuddy/native/window-helper-addon/SETUP.md

 ## Migration Notes

-The old Swift helper (`MacWindowHelper`) is still included in the build for backward compatibility but is no longer used.
-It can be removed in a future version.
+The old Swift helper (`MacWindowHelper`) has been completely removed.
+All functionality is now provided by this Node.js addon.

 ## Troubleshooting